 VistaCreate currently provides 150,000+ templates in total; this is considerably smaller than Canva’s range, but on the plus side, its full template offering is available on all plans.

 (The company also states that it adds around 5,000 new templates to its library every month.)

 Now, while both template libraries are very large, it it perhaps easiest to appreciate the difference in size by zooming in on particular template types.

-For example, if you search for an Instagram post template in both VistaCreate and Canva, you’ll find around 36,000 options in VistaCreate; by contrast, Canva gives you a staggering range of more than 470,000 to choose from (more than 13 times as many designs!).
+For example, if you search for an Instagram post template in both VistaCreate and Canva, you’ll find around 22,000 options in VistaCreate; by contrast, Canva gives you a staggering range of more than 472,000 to choose from (around 21 times as many designs!).

 Despite Canva’s much larger template library, you won’t be lacking in terms of choice when picking templates in either VistaCreate or Canva — but it’s fair to say that the greater quantity of editable designs in Canva will be appreciated by some users.

 When testing the product, one of the things I particularly liked about Canva’s template library is the way it gives tailored template recommendations to each user.

 This works in a similar way to the algorithmic recommendations of Amazon or YouTube, in that Canva provides you with a regularly updated set of template recommendations based on your previous template choices on the platform.